Spike Hughes: Author

 As a writer, regular BBC broadcaster and critic his subjects also included food and travel.
 Out of Season (1955) is a travelogue describing a winter journey by train and boat from London to Sicily, with time spent in Vienna, Venice, Milan, Parma, Florence, Naples, Palermo.
 Catania, Genoa, Turin and Dieppe.
 The journey also served as the research trip for his next book, Great Opera Houses (1956).
 The two volumes of autobiography are particularly valuable for the information they include on his contemporaries.
 In between the more serious works, Hughes produced his series of "The Art of Coarse...." studies which opened with The Art of Coarse Cricket in 1954 and was followed over the years by ...Coarse Travel, ...Gardening, ...Bridge, ...Cookery and ..Entertaining.
 The series was named as a play on coarse fishing; other later Coarse books were written by Michael Green.

 Personal life

-Hughes married Margery Pargeter in 1931 but the marriage ended in divorce, as did his second, to radio announcer (Sybil) Barbara Mcfadyean (1917-2006) in 1945.
-He married his third wife Charmain (née Finch Noyes) in 1955; the couple moved from London to a 17th-century farmhouse at Ringmer, Sussex, near Glynde, where they lived until he died in 1987.
+Hughes married Margery Pargeter in 1931 but the marriage ended in divorce, as did his second, to radio announcer (Sybil) Barbara Mcfadyean (1917–2006) in 1945 - she was the first announcer of the original Overseas Forces programme.
+He married his third wife Charmian (née Finch Noyes) in 1954; the couple moved from London to a 17th-century farmhouse at Ringmer, Sussex, near Glynde, where they lived until he died in 1987.
 She survived him and died in 2003.

+His much younger half-sister Helena Hughes (born 1928) was an actress who Lucian Freud used as a model for Girl with a Beret in 1951.
+She appeared in the first production of Look Back in Anger in 1956.
+His other half-sister Angela wrote the memoir Chelsea Footprints in 2008.